Every AI Coding Session, Governed. Every Pattern, Earned.

 mindmeld init --team

-# Or start with free session memory only
+# Or start with the free open-source stack

 npm install -g @equilateral_ai/project-object